benj-p/tagline_generator/README.md

 The goal of this project is to get familiarized with the [OpenAI API](https://openai.com/api) by using its capabilities to generate taglines for products and services.
 It uses the [Ruby::OpenAI gem](https://github.com/alexrudall/ruby-openai) to access the API, and more specifically its completion endpoint.

+The live version of the app can be accessed here: https://tagline-generator.fly.dev/

 ## Stack

 * Rails 7.0.4